ich777/unraid-tailscale-cli/README.md

 ## Updates

-The plugin will check on boot for new versions from Tailscale (a scheduled cron job once a day to check for updates is planed as a upcoming feature).
+The plugin will check on boot for new versions from Tailscale and scheduled on 5:30

+**Note:** _If you want to change the time from the scheduled update check edit the file: `/boot/config/plugins/tailscale-cli/tailscale.cron` with your preferred schedule, open up a Unraid Terminal and issue `update_cron` (you'll get no output from the command) to update the schedules._